Robyn Brown adds season lead in the 400m

 How she would fare at SEA and Asian Level

-With the retirement of SEA Games, Champion Nguyen Thi Huyen of Vietnam who has decided to start a family leaves the crown vacant.
-However, Vietnam has prepared for this with Quach Thi Lan who took the silver two years ago in Singapore 2015 SEA Games clocking 57.03 so far this year.
-Quach has a PB of 52.06 so has room to go 55 if she has to.
+With the retirement of SEA Games, Champion Nguyen Thi Huyen of Vietnam, who has decided to start a family, leaves the crown vacant.
+However, Vietnam has prepared for this with Quach Thi Lan, who took the silver two years ago in Singapore 2015 SEA Games, clocking 57.03 so far this year.
+Quach has a PB of 52.06, so she has room to go 55 if she has to.
 Currently, Robyn Brown is seeded a distant second to Quach.
-With SEA Games silver medalist in 2017 Dipna Lim Prasad sitting in third with 59.55 but has a PB of 59.24 from 2015.
+With SEA Games silver medalist in 2017, Dipna Lim Prasad is sitting in third with 59.55 but has a PB of 59.24 from 2015.

 So at Asian Level then?

 In conclusion, Quach ranked #5 in Asia.
 Brown is ranked around 25-30.
 But take into account some countries have more than 2 runners ranked ahead.
 However, due to a low turnout in 2014 of just 9 runners, 59.93 made finals at Asian Games.
-So we look at the 2017 Asian Champs which also had 12 athletes with 1.01.60 last in final.
-Off both these results with her PB Brown can place about 6th at Asian Level.
+So we look at the 2017 Asian Champs, which also had 12 athletes with 1.01.60 last in the final.
+Off both these results with her PB, Brown can place about 6th at Asian Level.